 The GPA of a student will reflect only the last grade received for repeat courses which were initially taken in the Summer of 1994 or later.
 "General Usage" courses such as 099, 199, etc. are not counted as repeat courses.
-Repeat courses not figured in the GPA will be designated on the transcript with a parenthesis.
+Repeat courses not figured in the GPA will be designated on the transcript with the words "repeated course" under the class.